wendlers/usherpa-firmware/README.md

 	make

-This will produce the firmware binaries in various formats in the "bin" sub-directory of each variant. i Currently the only firmware variant is the "serial-sherpa" firmware located in the directory "serial-sherpa".
+This will produce the firmware binaries in various formats in the "bin" sub-directory of each variant.

 It will also produce a bunch of test firmwares located under the "test" directory.
 For more details on the firmware variants or the tests, see the corresponding README files in the sub-directories.